Get

 Image Credit: Karsten Paulick, Pixabay

-Cats are programmed to kill any small animal.
+Cats are instinctive hunters triggered by movement, sound, and size.
 Certain signals help tell a cat that an animal is prey.
 Firstly, most cats won’t try to attack anything bigger or similar in size to them.
 Instead, felines only choose small animals.
 Secondly, the high-pitched noise rats and other small animals make can turn on a cat’s hunting instincts.
 Many cat toys simulate these noises for a reason.

 Fur-covered toys are great options that allow cats to exercise their natural prey-instincts by mimicking small animals.
 The Hepper Furball Set comes with two 2-inch faux fur toys each featuring a hidden bell inside.
 The gentle jingling enhances playtime and will keep your cat, no matter their age, engaged and ready for action!
 Learn more here!